phetsims/query-string-machine/README.md

       type: 'array',
       elementType: 'number',
       defaultValue: [],
-      // separator can be overriden, defaults to ','
+      // separator can be overridden, defaults to ',' }
-    }
   } )
 ```